1. The name of the Association is The New Zealand Lavender Growers’ Association (Incorporated) (“the Association”).

-(a) VOTING MEMBERS Any person who applies to the Association for membership and who grows or intends to grow lavender in New Zealand for the production of lavender oil and related products,
+Any person who applies to the Association for membership and who grows or intends to grow lavender in New Zealand or any other country (international), for the production of lavender oil and related products.

-5. All members who are on the Register of Members of the Association as at the 30th day of June 2003 shall be Voting Members.
+5. All members who are on the Register of Members of the Association as at the 30th day of the current year shall be Voting Members.
 Thereafter persons who wish to become Voting Members should apply to the Executive Committee which will have the power to accept or decline such application.
 The decision of the Executive Committee on any such application shall be final.